90-Day money back guarantee*, ask for details

 Below are some of our top tips for washing your clothes in hard water and making sure you keep them looking newer for longer.

-1. Check the dosage
+Check the detergant dosage

-2. Ditch the powder
+Ditch the laundry powder

 If your water is particularly hard, it may be worth switching to a liquid detergent or laundry tab instead of powder.
 Liquid detergents are better prepared to deal with hard water than their powder counterparts.